nessa01macias/Ventilation-Project/README.md

 On the top of the page you will find a navigation bar which you can use to access the sensor data, user statistics page or log out.

-On the sensors page, you can see the pressure, Co2, speed and temperature measurements and <> on graphs.
+On the sensors page, you can see the pressure, Co2, speed and temperature measurements on graphs.

-On the User stats page, students will see their own account's login details, while teachers will be able to inspect each account's statistics.
+On the User stats page, students will see their own account's login details, while teachers will be able to inspect the login frequency on all accounts and their own statistics.
 ## Setting up the web interface
 To connect the web application to the ventilation system's controller, you have to manually set the MQTT connection up (IP address, port number, topics) hardcoded on the server side.
 The default topic for commands is <em>'controller/settings'</em> and <em>'controller/status'</em> for reading data from the ventilation system.